Sam Brownback 2008 presidential campaign: Announcement

 On January 20, 2007, at a rally in Topeka, Kansas, Brownback officially announced his candidacy for the Republican presidential nomination in a speech referencing The Wizard of Oz, stating, "My family and I are taking the first steps on the yellow brick road to the White House."
 During the speech, Brownback touted his conservative positions on issues, claiming he was a "full-scale Ronald Reagan conservative".
 RealClearPolitics called Brownback the first major Republican to announce his candidacy.
 Shortly after the announcement, the Democratic National Committee released a statement calling him "a stubborn ideologue who places his own political agenda over the needs of the American people".
-On January 22, Brownback filed his statement of candidacy with the Federal Elections Commission.
+On January 22, Brownback filed his statement of candidacy with the Federal Election Commission.
 That same day, Brownback returned to Washington, D.C. to participate in an anti-abortion rally coinciding with the 34th anniversary of the Roe v.
 Wade ruling.